crguezl/pandoc-code-file-filter/README.md

 npm install -g pandoc-code-file-filter
 ```

-Make sure the global npm modules are in your `$PATH`
+Make sure the global npm modules are in your `$PATH`.
 Then you can use the filter with the `--filter` option

 ```